Get properly better or face the possibility of becoming a chronic pain sufferer.

 Whiplash chiropractic doesn't just happen in motor vehicle accidents.
 Diving into shallow water is also notoriously dangerous.

-conditions remain in a vulnerable state for a few weeks.
+In the weeks after the pain has nearly gone many conditions remain in a vulnerable state for a month or longer.
 Ongoing care, even if it involves no treatment, is often prudent.
-Your doctor
+Your doctor simply wants to see you get properly better, not deprive you of your hard-earned money.
+Don't assume all will be fine.

 Get properly better because chronic joint conditions usually arise from neglected care.

 "I injured my ankle falling down some steps in December.
-I didn't go to my follow up appointment and took off my own cast as I assumed it would be fine.
+I didn't go to my follow-up appointment and took off my own cast as I assumed it would be fine.

-Since then the pain seems to be getting more and more so and I sat down the other day and made to move my ankle when it made a loud crunch and it was very painful.
-And has become worse since, especially when resting.
-What should I do?"
+Since then the pain seems to be getting more and worse; so I sat down the other day and made to move my ankle.
+It made a loud crunch and it was very sharp.

 Dear C,